The kill builtin command¶

 - Symbolic (long): The signal is specified using the same name that is used for the constant/macro in the C API (

-Without any specified signal, the command sends the SIGTERM
+Without any specified signal, the command sends the SIGTERM-signal.

 - be able to use shell job specifications instead of Unix process IDs